agschwender/go-local/README.md

 Managing the environment is done using dotenv files.
 Since the containers are run through docker-compose, the `.env` file is automatically parsed and passed into the container.
 The following is the list of environment variables that are accepted by the application:

 * `APP_PORT`: the port to expose the app on, defaults to `8080`
+* `AUTORELOAD`: enables autoreload of the application when the executable changes, defaults to `true`
 * `DB_URL`: the url for connecting to the database, defaults to the db created by docker
 * `POSTGRES_DB`: the postgres database name, defaults to `example`
 * `POSTGRES_PASSWORD`: the postgres database password, defaults to `example`